 Lithium has the highest electrochemical potential of any metal, an extremely high co-efficient of thermal expansion, fluxing and catalytic characteristics, and low density.
 Lithium is highly sought after for a range of industrial uses, in particular energy storage where it is a vital component of most popular battery electrolytes and electrodes.
 A high charge and power to weight ratio makes lithium ideal for applications where weight is a significant consideration.
-Lithium demand is forecast to increase 10-fold over the next decade, driven largely by demand for batteries for electric vehicles.
+Lithium demand is forecast to increase 10-fold over the next decade, driven largely by demand for batteries for electric vehicles and energy storage.